dy/popoff/README.md

 	// animation effect, can be a list or a single
 	effect: ['fade', 'zoom', 'slide'],

-	// placing settings relative to the target
+	// placing settings relative to the target, see placer module
 	side: 'center',
 	align: 'center',
 });